 McConnell been there too.
 So have some of the greatest visionary filmmakers in the world!
 Talent does not make vocation easy.
 Vision does not lead swiftly to success.
 Sometimes getting a movie made at all is a miracle.
 In Clapboard Jungle, we are graced with the chance to see the miracle happen.
 It’s riveting, raw, and wonderful.
 And once again, I can’t wait to see what McConnell does next.

-Clapboard Jungle was originally reviewed out of Fantasia 2020, where it made its Quebec premiere at Fantasia 2020.
+Clapboard Jungle was originally reviewed out of Fantasia 2020, where it made its Quebec premiere.
 Lifechanger is now on Showtime.
-To learn more about the festival and how you can participate, visit their site.
+To learn more about the festival, visit their site.
 Clapboard Jungle is available on digital on January 19.

 Header Image Source: Youtube